datalad-handbook/book/docs/glossary.rst

       enables DataLad to extract and aggregate special types of metadata.

    environment variable
       A variable made up of a name/value pair.
 Programs using a given environment variable will use its associated value for their execution.
+      You can find out a bit more on environment variable :ref:`in this footnote <envvars>`.

    ephemeral clone
       TODO